Guides

 Quick Answer

-Build your own map in layers: home base, safe routes, resource loops, biome borders, danger zones, and deep-route staging points.
+Use the planner first.
+Build your own map in layers: home base, safe routes, resource loops, biome borders, danger zones, blueprint stops, markers, and deep-route staging points.
 A full spoiler map can help later, but early survival depends more on return paths than on perfect coordinates.

 Map Data Rules For Early Access

 Do not treat the first map image you find as permanent.
 Early Access maps can change through terrain tweaks, resource movement, creature behavior, and progression gates.
-A good map guide should explain how to navigate now and clearly label any exact coordinates once they are checked.
+Use map advice that explains how to navigate now and labels exact coordinates only after they are checked.

 | Data type | Publish now? | Why |